TimHanewich/Insider-Buying-Research/readme.md

     - Viatris (VTRS)

 ## Filtering to Purchase Acquisitons
-Building from the time-filtered transactions from above, we now will further filter our data set to only include **Open market or private purchases of securities**.
-This means the insider themselves voluntarily purchased shares of their associated company with their own funding - putting their own money on the line!
-This is (supposedly) the most indicative a bullish sentiment.
+Building from the time-filtered transactions set from above, we now will further filter our data set to only include **Open market or private purchases of securities**.
+This means the insiders themselves voluntarily purchased shares of their associated company with their own funding - putting their own money on the line!
+This is (supposedly) the most indicative of a bullish sentiment.
 The below metrics describe the number of insider purchase acquisitions during 2010-2019 for the S&P500:
 - Transactions: 13,639
 - Average per company: 27